G-CSF (Granulocyte-colony stimulating factor)

 G-CSF (granulocyte-colony stimulating factor) is a type of protein called a growth factor.

 G-CSF stimulates the bone marrow to make more blood cells, and increases the number of some types of white blood cells in the blood.
-It can be used with, or after, chemotherapy.
+It can be used to increase white blood cells during chemotherapy. treatment cycles.
 It can also be used before and after a stem cell transplant.

 G-CSF is made naturally in the body, but it can also be made as a drug.
 Treatments include: